node-red-contrib-octocore 0.0.16

 Connection Status:

-- Disconnected: Shows reconnect attempts (e.g., "disconnected (3/10)")
+- Disconnected: shows reconnect attempts (e.g., "disconnected (3/10)")

-- Connecting: Shows current attempt (e.g., "connecting (4)")
+- Connecting: shows current attempt (e.g., "connecting (4)")

-- Failed: Shows when max attempts reached
+- Failed: shows when max attempts are reached

 Publish Node